Tokyo Midtown Yaesu: Yaesu Central Tower

 The Yaesu Central Tower features 45 floors of offices, luxury hotels and shops.
-The mixed-use tower rises 240 m and is connected to the adjacent underground shopping centre on the first basement floor.
+The mixed-use tower rises 240 m and is connected to Yaechika, the adjacent underground shopping centre, on the first basement floor.
 Floors 4 and 5 are filled with business exchange facilities and conference rooms.
 The offices are located from floors 7 to 38, featuring a standard floor area of about 4000 sqm.

 From floors 40 to 45 is located the Bulgari Hotel Tokyo, which represents Bulgari's first facility in Japan and eighth overall.
 The hotel features 98 rooms and was officially opened on 4 April 2023.

 Tenants

 In May 2022, Mitsui Fudosan reported that the Yaesu Central Tower was struggling to attract office tenants due to the COVID-19 pandemic, saying that only about 40% to 50% of the office space had been filled at that time.
 In early March 2023, the developer stated that it had already attracted enough tenants to fill the entire office space.

 Companies based in the Yaesu Central Tower include: